 b.274: Jason doesn’t get a chance to rest here.

 23. I’ll Be Here (Claire)

-While Rooftop is an impressive number, the smiles quickly fade as the story of I’ll Be Here unfolds.
+While Rooftop is an impressive, magical number, the smiles quickly fade as the story of I’ll Be Here unfolds, radically re-contextualising the character of Claire.
 It really is the true climactic point of the show in terms of audience impact.
-Even the uplifting message of the final number, Beautiful, won’t erase the full weight of this song.
-You should notice the audience becoming very still as it radically re-contextualises the character of Claire.
+Even the uplifting message of the final number, Beautiful, won’t erase the effect of this song after the show.
+You should notice the audience becoming very still as they hold back tears and expect some sniffing during the next number.

 The challenge throughout is in negotiating a sense of vulnerable spontaneity that requires constant evaluation and response.
 A range of dramatic approaches to this song is possible and any interpretive decisions (rubato, pauses, half-spoken moments, etc.), will affect future phrases.
 For instance, a general sense of ebb and flow is effective, particularly on the first page, but be careful that Claire and the piano don’t make this predictable by pulling up the same way on every phrase.
 The plaintive simplicity of the accompaniment makes this kind of repetition obvious.
 The central part of the song (b.68 – b.91) modulates frequently and rewards a closer look in both piano and voice.

 28: This works well with just holding the chord on beat 2 with a slight pause and omit the last 2 LH quavers.
 Similarly and more forebodingly at b.84.